This post contains affiliate links.

 5. Will I have internet connection on my trek?

 Internet is expensive up there, but accessible.
-You’ll pay extra to charge your phone or access the internet at any hotel or tea house you stay in during your trek, usually somewhere between two and ten usd.
+You’ll pay extra to charge your phone or access the internet at any hotel or tea house you stay in during your trek, usually somewhere between 2 and 10 usd.

 6. Will I get altitude sickness on the trek?